 Mid blues softened with warm neutrals and natural textures create a laid-back boathouse feel.
 Give the room structure with a corner sofa to define the space – it's a trick that's especially effective in a multifunctional room.

 Finish the scheme with hard-wearing materials such as broad-weave linen upholstery, heavy-gauge cottons, worn saddle leather and deep-dyed denims for no-nonsense comfort.
 Little pops of red on fabrics and accessories bring the low-key scheme to life.

-Beat grey-weather days with tropical-ocean colours and plush textures for a living space that oozes modern elegance.
-Mid-century style goes super-sleek with this mix of lagoon blues, geo patterns and chic shapes.
+Beat grey-weather days with tropical-ocean colours and plush textures for a living space that looks modern and elegant.
+Mid-century living room ideas become extra-sleek with this mix of lagoon blues, geo patterns and chic shapes.
 It's a smart look, so go for tuxedo-style sofas and cube shelving.
 Round or urged occasional tables will soften all the sharp corners.

 With deep blue-green tones on the walls, you'll need some hits of bright white for light relief, but go luxe on finishes.
 Ramp up the glam factor with silky velvet on upholstery and cushions, high-gloss surfaces and glossy blue glassware.

 If you want your decorating schemes to feel relaxed and confident, you can't beat a simple combination of blue and white with a bold mix of Mediterranean-chic pattern.
 An oatmeal-coloured sofa, washed-oak furniture and weathered wood picture frames soften the fresh look of white walls.

 Arranging living room storage ideas and artwork symmetrically gives the room a more upscale look.
 Add another layer of rustic texture with hammered metal accent pieces in the form of lights, small tables and trays.

 22. Keep it laid-back with effortless beach style